 Those are just a few things to think about and acknowledge before making the decision to change your primary residence or purchase a second home.
 Whether it’s a pro/con list, ROI calculation, or cost-benefit analysis, it’s important to evaluate all options and implications.

 Buying a new home is an exciting, emotional experience.
 Be wary of those feelings overriding your long-term goals and interrupting your financial plan.
-When the time comes and you’re hesitant on your decision, consult with a Financial Advisor for an unbiased perspective on your unique situation.
+When the time comes, consult with your financial advisor for an unbiased perspective on your unique situation.

-Learn more about the services we offer, subscribe to our Financial Planning blog, or schedule a call with a Financial Consultant today.
+Learn more about the services we offer, subscribe to receive more financial planning resources like this, or schedule a call with a member of our team to talk more about your financial plan today.

 Our Complimentary Financial Planning Magazine

-It's easy to feel overwhelmed by the ever-changing world of wealth management.
-Prosper is an award-winning magazine designed to give you the knowledge you need to keep your financial plan on track.
+It can be easy to feel overwhelmed by the ever-changing world of wealth management.
+But that’s where Prosper comes in.
+This free financial planning magazine is designed to give you the knowledge you need to keep your financial plan on track.

 Get your copy